mangguoo/Notes/English Practice.md

 A dust particle weighs only a thousandth of a gram.

-Every ovther day. 每隔一天
+Every other day. 每隔一天

-Traditional costume/costom/festival.
+Traditional costume/custom/festival.

 Swing a bat.